inbo/INBOmd/README.md

 ## Installation

 INBOmd requires a working LaTeX distribution (for conversion of markdown to pdf).
-We highly recommend to use the LaTeX distribution provided by R package TinyTeX.
+We highly recommend to use the LaTeX distribution provided by R package `tinytex`.
 Close all open R sessions and start a fresh R session.
 Execute the commands below.
-This will install the R package TinyTeX and the TinyTex LaTeX distribution on your machine.
+This will install the R package `tinytex` and the `TinyTex` LaTeX distribution on your machine.
 No admin rights are required.
-Although TinyTeX is a lightweight installation, it still is several 100 MB large.
+Although `TinyTeX` is a lightweight installation, it still is several 100 MB large.

 ```
 update.packages(ask = FALSE, checkBuilt = TRUE)